Entries by Greg Bernhardt

 Today we get to know a little more about Engineering Mentor jrmichler!
 Tell us a bit about your education and academic years Two years college (UW-Madison) in electrical engineering.
 Burned out (two semesters of 21 credits, tired of poverty, needed to think some things through), dropped out, joined US Air Force.
 Four years later, had…

-We are happy to have Michio Kaku answer some questions from the community.
-This interview was originally held in 2004.
-Michio Kaku is an American theoretical physicist, futurist, and popularizer of science (science communicator).
-He is a professor of theoretical physics in the City College of New York and CUNY Graduate Center.
-Kaku has written several books about physics and related topics, has made frequent…
+We are happy to present this archived interview with Dr. Michio Kaku, conducted in 2004.
+Michio Kaku is an American theoretical physicist, futurist, and popularizer of science.
+He is a professor of theoretical physics at the City College of New York and the CUNY Graduate Center.
+Kaku has written several books about physics and related…

 Interview with Engineer Mentor anorlunda